gbeletti/workers/README.md

 })
 ```

-### DoJob
+### DoWork

-Another way to execute something is by calling `DoJob`.
+Another way to execute something is by calling `DoWork`.
 This function receives the interface `Worker` so any struct that implements `Work` can be used here.

 ```go
 type WorkJob struct{